AntonioDehesa/tilop/README.md

 ### Sources:
 * [Send GitLab CI reports & artifacts via e-mail](https://medium.com/devops-with-valentine/send-gitlab-ci-reports-artifacts-via-e-mail-86bc96e66511)
 * [HackerRank: Alternating Characters](https://www.hackerrank.com/challenges/alternating-characters/problem)

+## Day 12: Jan 23 2021
+### Today's progress:
+I simply continued my ROS Course.
+Im about to complete it.
+I just need to finish 4 more lessons in section 7, and then, section 8 and 9.
+After I finish this course, I plan on doing a little project, using Amazon's warehouse map, and then start with the Udemy course on Computer Vision.
 <!---
 ## Day x
 ### Today's progress: